-In addition, passengers are required to complete the electronic entry and exit form, which combines the forms from the National Directorate of Migration, the National Directorate of Customs and the Ministry of Public Health, and can be accessed through the following link: https://eticket.migracion.gob.do/
+Passengers are required to complete the electronic entry and exit form, which combines the Traveler’s Health Affidavit, Customs Declaration, and International Embarkation/Disembarkation forms and can be accessed through the following link: https://eticket.migracion.gob.do/